Visiting Budapest in December

 Tram #2 runs along the Danube River in Budapest

-When we arrived in Budapest most passengers got off at the first stop.
-In hindsight, this might have been a better stop as we later found out the subway was under repair.
+When we arrived in Budapest, most passengers got off at the first stop.
+In hindsight, this might have been a better stop, as we later discovered the subway was under repair.

 We arrived at Népliget and decided to walk to the metro station.
 It was only 800 meters and we had just been sitting on a bus for three and a half hours.

-We followed the signs and headed out, up the stairs, and straight ahead.
-A young man was helpful and confirmed we were on the right track - Metro ahead he said.
+We followed the signs and headed out, up the stairs straight ahead.
+A helpful young man confirmed we were on the right track - Metro ahead, he said.

-We walked what we thought felt like 800 meters but did not see any Metro station.
-Di had wanted to check the map but I said, at the next corner we will check if it isn’t there.
+We walked what we thought felt like 800 meters but did not see a Metro station.
+Di wanted to check the map, but I said we would check at the next corner if it wasn’t there.

 Széchenyi Chain Bridge on a rainy December Day.